ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - transferInitClaimsFormat REQUIRED: The format of the transfer initialization claims.

-- networkCapabilitiesList REQUIRED: The set of origin network parameters reported by the client to the server.
+- gatewayAndNetworkCapabilities REQUIRED: The set of origin gateway and network parameters reported by the client to the server.

 - multipleClaimsAllowed OPTIONAL: true/false.